 Hilary Weaver, University at Buffalo School of Social Work

 If the Knight Center is sold out, conference attendees can also stay at the Sheraton Clayton Plaza, located 6 minutes from Washington University.
 The hotel offers complimentary shuttle service to and from the airport as well as the University.
-Group rate for the conference is $108/night and guests can make their booking at the following link (link to be provided).
+Group rate for the conference is $108/night and guests can click here to make their booking (rate available until March 13, 2015; please consult link for cancellation deadlines).

 The St. Louis Lambert International Airport (STL) is located approximately 20 minutes from Washington University School of Law.
 St. Louis County Cabs are readily available outside the arrival terminals and a taxi fare is approx. $35 from the airport to Washington University.

 Parking: Visitors are encouraged to use the Danforth University Center underground parking garage located on campus (#83 at F5 on this campus map; Anheuser Busch Hall is #6 at G-3).
 More information on parking.

 For additional questions or inquiries, please contact conference coordinator Bethel Mandefro.